 Finally, the planning required to go to the other side of the world can be complicated.
 There are visas, booking multiple flights in various time zones, selecting hotels in places you don’t understand, adaptors and converters, etc.

-And everything went off without a hitch—so smoothly, it was almost a miracle.
-The flights were perfect and strategically booked to earn points towards status and SkyMiles—my friend earned her Gold Status on Delta upon landing in Singapore.
+And everything went off without a hitch — so smoothly, it was almost a miracle.
+The flights were perfect and strategically booked to earn points towards status and SkyMiles — my friend earned her Gold Status with Delta upon landing in Singapore.

-If you can take on the responsibility of handling yourself 10,000 miles away, that spills over into your time and tasks in the office, too.
-Practicing this type of responsibility is a plus to your employer; you take your work and the details seriously and you can be resourceful.
+If you can take on the responsibility of handling yourself thousands of miles away from home, that spills over into your time and tasks in the office, too.
+Practicing this type of responsibility is a plus to your employer.

 In summary, asking for more vacation time can be uncomfortable.
-But if you’re prepared to show your employer your accountability, your value to the company, and how travel can be mutually beneficial, you’ll be preparing for your next departure in no time.
+But if you’re prepared to show your employer your accountability, value to the company and how travel can be mutually beneficial, you’ll be preparing for your next departure in no time.

 Follow me on Instagram @megstraightup.